cloud-custodian/cloud-custodian/docs/source/azure/azurefunctions.rst

 region as the other resources: West US 2, East US, North Europe, South Central US, Southeast Asia, and West Europe.
 The sku, skuCode, and workerSize correlate to scaling up the App Service Plan.

-An example on how to set the provision-options when running in azure-functions mode:
+An example on how to set the provision-options when running in azure functions mode:

 .. code-block:: yaml